How to Fix Wi-Fi Connected But No Internet

 Quick Checks (Do These First)

 - Test another device.
-Does your phone also have the problem?
-If only one device is affected, it's not the router.
+If your phone also has no internet, the problem is the router or the ISP, not your computer.
+If only one device is affected, skip straight to Fixes 2β5.

 - Try a website, not just one app.
-Sometimes apps fail while browsers work, or vice versa.
+Apps can fail while the connection is fine (and vice versa).

 Step-by-Step Fixes